-5 Single Source of Truth Examples For Version Control
+5 Single Source of Truth Examples in Development

 Many teams in many industries use the concept of a single source of truth.
-But, what is it?
+But, what is a single source of truth?
+Get five single source of truth examples in development.

 What Is a Single Source of Truth (SSOT)?